Eden

 Ensuring the availability of clean drinking water and sanitation by investing in infrastructure, and training local water operators to end recurrent drinking water advisories through improved testing, maintenance and sustainable funding.

 Goal 6.
-Safe Drinking Water
+Ensuring the Availability of Safe Drinking Water and Sanitation.

-Goal 6: Ensure availability and sustainable management of water and sanitation for all.
+Goal 6: Ensuring the availability and sustainable management of water and sanitation systems.

 Ensuring access to clean energy by investing in community-driven projects, prioritizing renewable sources like solar, hydro, and wind to replace diesel, building local capacity and skills, securing long-term capital, ensuring regulatory clarity, and fostering clean energy partnerships.

 Goal 7.
-Clean Energy Projects
+Funding Clean Energy Projects.

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all.

 Goal 8.
-Economic Development
+Addressing Economic Disparities.

 Goal 9.
-Infrastructure Investments
+Building Resilient Infrastructure and Fostering Innovation.

 Goal 9.
-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+Building resilient infrastructure, promoting sustainable industrialization and fostering innovation.

 Reducing inequalities within and among communities by addressing systemic racism, implementing anti-racisms strategies in public systems, including the health and justice systems, and housing industry.

 Goal 10.
-Reducing systemic discrimination in public systems
+Reducing Systemic Discrimination in Public Systems.

 Goal 11.
-Community Safety and Security
+Increasing Community Safety and Security.

 Goal 12.
-Responsible Consumption and Production
+Ensuring Responsible Consumption and Production Patterns.

-Goal 13: Take urgent action to combat climate change and its impacts
+Goal 13: Taking urgent action to combat climate change and its impacts.

 Goal 14.
-Water Conservation Efforts
+Strengthening Indigenous-Led Marine Conservation Efforts.

 Goal 14.
-Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
+Conserving and sustainably using the oceans, seas and marine resources for sustainable development.

 Goal 16.
-Governance and Self-Determination
+Promoting Indigenous Governance and Self-Determination.

 Strengthening sustainable development by fostering nation-to-nation relationships with First Nation Tribal Governments and Local Authorities, and supporting indigenous-led projects, all the while ensuring that Meaningful consultation are held; Accommodations are arranged and upheld; and Free, Prior and Informed Consent is obtained before making decisions that could reshape or destroy the landscape.